theomarshanti/DatingApp/notes-1.md

 	 However, we are still tied to Entity Framework as our ORM and if we want to change it we need to re-write our controllers, which is not ideal.
-	2) If we add add'l controllers, they all need to repeat the exact same work
+	2) If we add add'l controllers, they all need to repeat the exact same work The Repo here is almost like a "Magic Shelf", where you can either put a box or always find the box you need.

 So we add an additional layer of abstraction between Entity Framework & our controllers.
 The Controller communicates with the Repository Interface which exposes methods.
 The controller has no idea how these methods are implemented.
-It only needs to know the methods exposed The repository interface of course maps to an implementation which makes all of the queries itself to the DBs
+It only needs to know the methods exposed and call the ones it wants!
+The repository interface of course maps to an implementation which makes all of the queries itself to the DBs
+ - We can change the implementation @ any time, so long as the interface remains constant

 Why should we use Repository Pattern?
 1) Minimizes duplicate query logic